 Once the engine oil has been changed, the CHANGE ENGINE OIL message must be reset.
-Until it is reset, the message will be displayed for 60 seconds each time you start the engine.
-For more information on resetting the system, see "Engine Oil, When to Change" in the Index.
+Until it is reset, this message will be displayed for 60 seconds each time you start the engine.
+For more information on resetting the system, see "How to Reset the Change Engine Oil Message" under Engine Oil on page 5-15.